 - Dino Glow Experience – our family had so much fun watching the dinosaurs come to life at night.
 The kids loved seeing the dinos painted in glow-in-the-dark patterns and we had fun quizzing each other on the different types of dinosaurs we saw.

-- Pumpkin Laser Show – if you have seen a laser light show before at Stone Mountain, you know what to expect!
+- Pumpkin Light Show – if you have seen a laser light show before at Stone Mountain, you know what to expect!
 This version of the show is fall and Halloween-focused with fun, seasonal music.
 We enjoyed winding down our night while watching the show.
 Insider tip: Bring a picnic blanket to sit on and food/drinks to enjoy before and during the show!

 - Jack’s Glowing Pumpkin Tree – before or after the laser show, be sure to pay close attention to the glowing pumpkin tree located on the Laser Lawn.
 We loved seeing the pumpkins’ expressions as they sing to fun music.